Heritage Areas 101: What is a NHA?

 The NHA Program

 NHAs further the mission of the National Park Service (NPS) by fostering community stewardship of our nation’s heritage.
-The NHA program, which currently includes 55 heritage areas, is administered by NPS coordinators in Washington DC and six regional offices - Anchorage, San Francisco, Denver, Omaha, Philadelphia and Atlanta - as well as park unit staff.
+The NHA program, which currently includes 62 heritage areas, is administered by NPS coordinators in Washington DC, regional offices, as well as park unit staff.

 NHAs are part of the park system as a related area but not national park units.
 Rather, NPS partners with, provides technical assistance, and distributes matching federal funds from Congress to NHA entities.
 NPS does not assume ownership of land inside heritage areas or impose land use controls.

-- Fifty-five NHAs have been designated by Congress since 1984.
+- Sixty-two NHAs have been designated by Congress since 1984.
 Each NHA is created through individual federal law.

 - NHA designation recognizes the national importance of a region’s sites and history.